 top of page

-Learning Trails Field Trip Program
+Environmental School Field Trip Program

-• Group size – 25 students min. – 75 students max. (groups under 25 or over 75 can be accommodated with some adjustment to the program – please give us a call)
+Group size: 25 students min - 75 students max.
+(Groups under 25 or over 75 can be accommodated with some adjustment to the program – please give us a call)

 • Programs are designed to provide a 3.5 hr. comprehensive learning experience usually 9 am to 1 pm including a lunch break.
 Adjustments to this schedule are always possible.
-Please call 330-829-7050 to discuss your specific needs.

 • The majority of the Learning Trail areas are handicap accessible.